 The major difference between resisting arrest and evading arrest is evading arrest requires that the officer be attempting to lawfully arrest or detain.
 An individual may be convicted of resisting arrest even if the attempted arrest or detention is unlawful.

-First offense evading arrest is a Class B misdemeanor, punishable by confinement in jail for a term not to exceed 180 days and/or fine not to exceed $2,000.
+The first offense evading arrest is a Class B misdemeanor, punishable by confinement in jail for a term not to exceed 180 days and/or fine not to exceed $2,000.
 However, both the penalties for resisting arrest and evading arrest may be enhanced based on the facts of the case.

 Factors that can lead to enhancement of criminal penalties, including prior convictions for resisting arrest or evading arrest and/or serious bodily injury occurred as a result of resisting or evading arrest.

-A common scenario leading to resisting or evading arrest occurs when an individual flees from police, because he or she is under the influence of alcohol or controlled substances.
-In this instance an individual may be charged with both DWI and resisting arrest (or evading arrest).
+A common scenario leading to resisting or evading arrest occurs when an individual flees from police because he or she is under the influence of alcohol or controlled substances.
+In this instance, an individual may be charged with both DWI and resisting arrest (or evading arrest).

 As earlier stated, both resisting and evading arrest occurs when an individual intentionally prevents law enforcement from effecting an arrest.
-Intoxication or impairment due to drugs or alcohol does not eliminate the driver’s intent to flee from police.
+Intoxication or impairment due to drugs or alcohol does not eliminate the driver’s intent to flee from the police.
 As a result, the driver incurs multiple criminal charges.

 If an individual is charged with a DWI, it is best to remain calm and contact a DWI attorney.
 A person should not try to argue or fight with the police on their charge as this can lead to other charges.
 If a person is uncooperative with the police during their arrest or while they are being transported then they can be charged with resisting arrest as well.